monoteba/waffle.io/docs/index.md

+---
+layout: home
-# Image of the day
+title: Image of the day
+---

+Image here...